mrik974/wildfly-swarm-hystrix-example/README.md

 # Run on OpenShift

+To run this example on OpenShift, first you should build the Docker images for all components and have them available locally.
+To build the images, you can take advantage of [docker-maven-plugin](https://github.com/fabric8io/docker-maven-plugin) to build a Docker image for each project.
+Run the following in the root project:

+	$ mvn install docker:build

-To run this example on OpenShift, import the template and create an application based on the imported template:
+Now that the images are ready, import the OpenShift template and create an application based on the imported template:

 	$ oc new-project wildfly-swarm --display-name="Wildfly Swarm Microservices"
 	$ oc create -f wildfly-swarm-microservices-example.json